 The WHO in early 2020 announcement of the coronavirus disease 2019(COVID-19) pandemic contributed significantly to the strain on Countries and healthcare systems.
-Health institutions around the world have prioritized intensive care units as a safeguard against the spike in COVID-19 patients.
-A lack of supplies for heart surgery procedures has resulted from the shift of scare resources like ventilators, beds medical personnel, and PPE.
-Due to the significant changes made to cardiac surgery, the preoperative assessment method has changed, and changes have been made to the post-discharge follow-up.
-The monitoring of cardiac patients must be done while minimizing the risk of COVID-19 transmission because COVID-19 is linked to higher mobibility and mortality to patients with pre-existing cardiovascular diseases.
-It is arguable that delays in treatment for some cardiac patients
+Realth institutions around the world have prioritized intensive care units as a safeguard the strain of the strain resulted from the stift of starce resources like ventilators, beds medical percointed and PPE-Due to the significant changes made to cardiae surgery, the propertative assessment method has changed, and changes have been made to the post-discharge follow-up the monitoring of cardiac patients must be done while minimizing the risk of COVID-19 transmission cardioavacular diseases.
+It is arguable that delays in treatment for some cardiac patients way pose risks.